 We licensed varlitinib from Array BioPharma Inc., or Array, in 2011 after successful completion of five Phase 1 clinical trials in a range of solid tumors, which showed activity in breast cancer.
 Our assessment of varlitinib and understanding of its mechanism of action led us to believe that it would be effective in gastric cancer and that we were well positioned to accelerate the development of varlitinib through our Asia development platform.
 To date, we have completed four additional Phase 1b clinical trials and two Phase 2 clinical trials for this product candidate.
 Over 400 patients have been dosed with varlitinib as monotherapy or in combination with other agents.
-In these clinical trials, varlitinib has demonstrated an acceptable safety profile and has been well-tolerated in Caucasian and Asian patients.
+In these clinical trials, varlitinib was well-tolerated in Caucasian and Asian patients.
 Varlitinib has demonstrated activity in a range of tumor types including biliary tract, gastric, breast and colorectal cancer.
+In January 2018, we entered into a new license agreement with Array, which replaces and supersedes our previous collaboration and license agreement, pursuant to which we obtained an exclusive, worldwide license to develop, manufacture and commercialize varlitnib for all human and animal therapeutic, diagnostic and prophylactic uses.

 We have obtained orphan drug designation from the U.S. FDA for varlitinib in gastric cancer and cholangiocarcinoma, which represents approximately 60% of biliary tract cancer cases.
+The IND for varlitinib in biliary tract cancer was originally submitted by Array in 2005 and subsequently inactivated in February 2012.
+The IND for varlitinib in biliary tract cancer was then reactivated on April 21, 2017.
 We also have obtained orphan drug designation from the Ministry of Food and Drug Safety in South Korea for varlitinib in biliary tract cancer.